 All of the previously designated Circles within Sandpiper noted in Table 1 were designated based on Criteria A and Criteria E listed above.
-The Applicant has provided justification for approval based off each Criteria listed above, which the CRPC can consider.
-Staff is recommending approval of the proposed designation based off Criteria A and Criteria E,.
-A summary of analysis for Criteria A and Criteria E is listed below:
+The Applicant has provided justification for approval based off each Criteria listed above.
+Staff is recommending approval of the proposed designation based off Criteria A and Criteria E. A summary of analysis for Criteria A and Criteria E is listed below: